marius-jopen/sveltekit-prismic-theme/README.md

-# Starting Theme for Sveltekit with Prismic and Tailwind
+# Starting Theme for SvelteKit with Prismic and Tailwind
+- This theme uses Sveltekit as JS-framework
+- Prismic as CMS
+- TailwindCSS as CSS-framework
+- Netlify to deplay the website

-## Setting up the environment
+## Setting up SvelteKit

-1.
+1. Run npm install
 ```
 npm install
 ```

+2.

 ## 1: Setting up Prismic
 In the folder **masks** are JSON files.